lidofinance/docs/docs/guides/protocol-levers.md

 - [`WithdrawalQueueERC721`](/contracts/withdrawal-queue-erc721)
 - [`LegacyOracle`](/contracts/legacy-oracle)

-Upgradeability is implemented by the Aragon kernel and base contracts.
-To upgrade an app, one needs the `dao.APP_MANAGER_ROLE` permission provided by Aragon.
-All upgradeable contracts use the [Unstructured Storage pattern] in order to provide stable storage structure across upgrades.
+Upgradeability is implemented either by the Aragon kernel and base contracts OR by the [OssifiableProxy](/contracts/ossifiable-proxy) instances.
+To upgrade an Aragon app, one needs the `dao.APP_MANAGER_ROLE` permission provided by Aragon.
+To upgrade an OssifiableProxy implementation, one needs to be an owner of the proxy.

+All upgradeable contracts use the
+[Unstructured Storage pattern] in order to provide stable storage structure across upgrades.
+However, some of the contracts still contain structured storage, hence the order of inheritance always matters.

 [unstructured storage pattern]: https://blog.openzeppelin.com/upgradeability-using-unstructured-storage